+Services that our plan pays for What you must pay

+Outpatient mental health care(continued) \$0

+Partial hospitalization

+Day/evening treatment

+Intensive outpatient treatment

+Clubhouse

+Integrated dual diagnosis treatment for people with mental illness and substance use disorders

-Serv vices that our plan pays for What you must pay Outpatient mental health care (continued) \$0 Court-ordered mental health treatment The plan may also pay for other services not listed here.
+Court-ordered mental health treatment

+The plan may also pay for other services not listed here.

 Prior authorization may be required.

-Outpatient rehabilitation services \$0 The plan will pay for physical therapy, occupational therapy, speech therapy, language therapy, hearing therapy, and respiratory therapy.
-Prior authorization is required for physical therapy and occupational therapy after the initial evaluation and eight (8) visits.
+Outpatient rehabilitation services \$0

+The plan will pay for physical therapy, occupational therapy, speech therapy, language therapy, hearing therapy, and respiratory therapy.

+The plan will cover a total of 24 outpatient visits for physical therapy.

+The plan will cover a total of 24 outpatient visits for occupational therapy.

+The plan will cover a total of 24 outpatient visits for speech therapy.

 You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
 Prior authorization is required for outpatient rehabilitation services.

+Outpatient substance use treatment services \$0

+The plan will pay for:

+Substance use counseling

+This benefit is continued on the next page.
-Outpatient substance use treatment services \$0 The plan will pay for: Substance use counseling Medication-assisted opioid treatment programs, including methadone dosing and counseling and prescriptions for other medications such as suboxone Opioid Treatment Program (OTP) Health Home services, which provide resources to opioid dependent Members who are currently receiving or who meet criteria for medication-assisted treatment Medically managed detoxification in a hospital setting or a detoxification program This benefit is continued on the next page.

-Services that our plan pays for What you must pay Outpatient substance use treatment services (continued) \$0 Integrated dual diagnosis treatment for people with mental illness and substance use disorders Court-ordered substance use treatment The plan may also pay for other services not listed here.
+ices that our plan pays for What you must pay Outpatient substance use treatment services(continued) \$0 Medication-assisted opioid treatment programs, including methadone dosing and counseling and prescriptions for other medications such as Suboxone® Opioid Treatment Program (OTP) Health Home services, which provide resources to opioid dependent Members who are currently getting or who meet criteria for medication-assisted treatment Medically managed detoxification in a hospital setting or a detoxification program Integrated dual diagnosis treatment for people with mental illness and substance use disorders Court-ordered substance use treatment The plan may also pay for other services not listed here.
 Prior authorization may be required.
 Outpatient surgery \$0 The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
 Prior authorization may be required.
-Physician/provider services, including doctor's office visits \$0 The plan will pay for the following services: Medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your provider, if your provider orders it to see whether you need treatment Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your provider for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and This benefit is continued on the next page.
+Physician/provider services, including doctor's office \$0 visits The plan will pay for the following services: \$ Medically necessary health care or surgery services given in places such as: physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist This benefit is continued on the next page.